Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 - Release management (versioning / compatibility) Development process - kern functionele dekking

 ### Integration testing
-There is a domain specifically for connectors to execute their intergration tests with the Koppeltaal server.
-Som inspiration for tests:
+There is a domain specifically for connectors to execute their integration tests with the Koppeltaal server.
+Some inspiration for tests:
 - Create `ActivityDefinition`
 - Create `Patient`
 - Create `CarePlan` for `Patient` with `CarePlanActivity` based on `ActivityDefinition`